AdamCraven/angular-fng/README.md

-#angular-fng
+# angular-fng (**F**aster a**NG**ular)

-angular-fng (faster angular) are performance focused event directives, which behave the same as the ng-event directives (e.g. ng-click, ng-mousedown, etc..).
-But instead of always triggering a global root scope digest, angular-fng can trigger a partial (or local) scope digest, reducing app refreshes and increasing performance.
+Performance focused event directives, that act the same as the ng-event directives (ng-click, ng-mousedown, etc.).
+But instead of triggering a global root scope digest, it can trigger a partial (or local) scope digest, increasing performance and responsiveness.

 Example: Simulated large app (Greater than 1000 watchers)
 <img src="http://www.adamcraven.me/images/fng-directives/ng-event-anim.gif" width="360" alt="ng-event">